How do you write a Board of Directors Resolution? | Aprio

 By providing your email, you consent to receive communications from Aprio.
 You can unsubscribe at any time.
 See our Privacy Policy.

-The Aprio board portal allows you to create and share your board resolutions for signature in real-time at a board meeting.
+Aprio’s board portal allows you to create, share, and collect signatures for your board resolutions in real-time at a board meeting.

-• Once signatures are complete you have a date-stamped archive of the resolution and who was involved.
+Once the document is signed, you’ll automatically have a date-stamped record of the resolution and members involved.

-In addition to simplifying board resolutions, Aprio’s board portal software provides real-time online access to board materials, engaging directors and voting, while keeping everything secure and in one place.
+In addition to simplifying board resolutions, Aprio’s board portal software provides real-time online access to board materials, annotations, tasks, and voting, while keeping everything secure and in one place.

 Need help getting started?
-Download a board resolution template or if you are an Aprio portal user talk to our 24/7 support team for guidance from another experienced board administrator.
+Download a board resolution template, or if you are an Aprio portal user, reach out to our 24/7 support team for guidance from another experienced board administrator.

 Having a backup copy of your resolutions is extremely important.
-A board of directors resolution can also be retained in the same place as your board meeting minutes since it is a legally enforceable document.
+A board of directors resolution should be retained in the same place as your board meeting minutes since it is a legally enforceable document.

-You can store all your board governance documents in one place, keeping them secure and readily accessible to your distributed team, with Aprio’s paperless board management software
+With Aprio’s paperless board management software, you can store all your board governance documents in one place, keeping them secure and readily accessible to your distributed team,

-The shareholders of a company must authorize officers to borrow funds from a bank before it can go into debt.
-Most lenders require borrowers to complete and sign a standard resolution.
-The resolution signifies there was a meeting of the company’s board of directors and that they have approved the company’s debt.
+Most lenders require borrowers to complete and sign a standard resolution that signifies there was a meeting of the company’s board of directors and that they have approved the company’s debt.

 There are two parts to the SBA Form 160: